Tsnori

 Tsnori (წნორი) is a town (since 1965) in Georgia’s Kakheti region.
-It is located in the Alazani Valley near the town Sighnaghi and has a population of 4,815 (2014 Georgia Census).
+It is located in the Alazani Valley near the town Sighnaghi and has a population of 4,776 (2024).

 Archaeological digs at Tsnori have revealed clusters of kurgans which contain the most elaborate burial mounds among the Early Bronze Age kurgan cultures of South Caucasia.
+Especially the two largest kurgans represent the rich burial culture of Trialeti culture, with the larger one of the two measuring nearly three hectares.
+The most remarkable find comes from the second largest kurgan: the small gold statue of a lion (length: 5.2 cm).